chippedcog/chippy-P/README.md

 ### Structure for Blueprints

-Each demo consists of two parts, a sketch/project directory you can find in `/devices` and an API `routes.py` file that serves the needed functionality by the hardware build.
-Ex)
+Each demo consists of two parts, a sketch/project directory you can find in `/device` and an API `backend/api/.../routes.py` file that serves the needed functionality by the hardware build.

 ```
 chippy-P/